Preventing Adjustment Issues

 from Snowballing

 Moving past milestones and through life transitions can help your perspective to evolve.
 It can make you more self-reliant and independent.
 It can lead to self-discovery.
-There are advantages, if you adjust well and fast enough, even though it can be scary.
+There are advantages if you adjust to change even though it can be scary.

 The truth is that adaptation is an intrinsic biological ability.
 That ability, however, can be overwhelmed by traumatic and negative events in life.
 The inability to adapt to the challenges brought about by a life transition or change is sometimes called an adjustment disorder.